krestenkrab/riak_btree_backend/README.md

   list_keys_in_bucket have reasonable performance
 - Keys and values are stored together (there is no separate index or hint files) which may slow down key scans.
+- Is slower than `innostore`, for my bench setup with 3 nodes on 3 separate MacMinis it yields ~400 PUTs/sec w/btree compared to ~1000 PUTs/sec for
+  `innostore` (and much slower than `bitcask`).
-- Is pure Erlang (makes me and Erjang happy)
+- But is pure Erlang (which makes me and Erjang happy)

 Compaction should really be triggered by some measure of fragmentation in the data file, so there is something to implement some other time.